Recently Completed: City of Waynesboro - Route 340 (Main Street) Bridge Replacement

 This project is located in the city of Waynesboro along Main Street (Route 340), an urban roadway that serves commercial, industrial, recreational, governmental and residential properties.
 The bridge crosses the South River in Waynesboro’s downtown business district.

-The current bridge is posted at 15-tons.
-Its condition has deteriorated to a point where it should be replaced or it can no longer carry today’s heavier vehicle loads.
-It qualifies for federal funds for replacement.
+The old bridge, built in 1934, had two through lanes and a center left-turn lane along with a pair of 8-foot-wide sidewalks.
+The structure had a posted weight limit of 15 tons.
+Its condition had deteriorated to a point where it needed to be replaced or it could no longer carry today’s heavier vehicle loads.
+It qualified for federal funds for replacement.

-The roadway approaches will be improved to include 6-foot-wide bicycle lanes on either side of the two 12-foot vehicular travel lanes.
-Pedestrian access will improve as the gaps in the approach sidewalks will be eliminated and replaced with continuous 6-foot-wide sidewalks in both directions.
-The new bridge alignment will closely match the existing one.
+The roadway approaches were improved to include 6-foot-wide bicycle lanes on either side of the two 12-foot vehicular travel lanes.
+Pedestrian access improved as the gaps in the approach sidewalks will be eliminated and replaced with continuous 6-foot-wide sidewalks in both directions.
+The new bridge alignment closely matched the existing one.

 In 2009, Main Street showed an average daily traffic (ADT) count of 6,295.
 The estimated ADT in the design year 2038 is 8,300 vehicles per day.

-This project replaces an existing substandard, structurally deficient bridge on a state primary route that serves residents of the City of Waynesboro.
-If not replaced the existing bridge will continue to deteriorate and would eventually have to be closed to vehicular and pedestrian traffic.
-Unless a replacement construction contract is awarded, the inevitable closure of the existing structure would inconvenience local residents, disadvantage area business and adversely affect traffic flow through downtown Waynesboro.
+This project replaced a substandard, structurally deficient bridge on a state primary route that serves residents of the City of Waynesboro.
+If not replaced the existing bridge would have continued to deteriorate and eventually be closed to vehicular and pedestrian traffic.
+Closure would have inconvenienced local residents, disadvantaged area business and adversely affected traffic flow through downtown Waynesboro.